monk-io/docs/docs/gui/add-cloud-providers.md

 <Figure src="/img/docs/gui/gui66.png" caption="Token with new name displayed" />

-If the value of your token itself changes, rather than just updating the name, you will need to add the new credentials separately.
-If the pre-existing token(s) are now outdated you can delete them.
-To delete them, instead of clicking the pencil above you click the trash can:
+If the value of your token itself changes, then you will need to add the new credentials separately instead of just updating the name.

+## How to delete tokens

+ If the pre-existing token(s) have become outdated you can delete them.
+To delete tokens, click the trash can instead of clicking the pencil:

 <Figure src="/img/docs/gui/gui64.png" caption="Token menu with pencil and bin" />